Zach Ertz Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - Against the Cowboys, Ertz has averaged 52.5 receiving yards per game over his 10 career matchups, 6.0 more than his over/under for Sunday's game.

-- In 10 matchups versus the Cowboys, Ertz has had a touchdown catch three times (including multiple scores in two games).
+- Ertz, in 10 matchups, had a touchdown catch three times.
+And he had multiple TDs in two of those three games.

 - Note: Ertz's stats vs. Cowboys date back to 2016.

-- The Cowboys are giving up 258.1 passing yards per game this season, the NFL's 23rd-ranked pass defense.
+- The Cowboys are conceding 258.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.

-- At 1.3 passing TDs allowed per game, the Cowboys defense is ranked sixth in the league.
+- The Cowboys have conceded 20 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.

 Recent Performances